--gnateDsymbol[=value]
+-gnateDsymbol[=new\value]

-Define or redefine a preprocessing symbol, associated with value.
-If no value is given on the command line, then the value of the symbol is True.
-A symbol is an identifier, following normal Ada (case-insensitive) rules for its syntax, and value is either an arbitrary string between double quotes or any sequence (including an empty sequence) of characters from the set (letters, digits, period, underline).
+Define or redefine symbol to have new\value as its value.
+If no value is supplied, then the value of symbol is True.
+The form of symbol is an identifier, following normal Ada (case-insensitive) rules for its syntax, and new\value is either an arbitrary string between double quotes or any sequence (including an empty sequence) of characters from the set (letters, digits, period, underline).
 Ada reserved words may be used as symbols, with the exceptions of if, else, elsif, end, and, or and then.